Kaillxu/portfolio-v1-schoolproject/README.md

-# portfolio
+Just a student project :)

+Goal :
-A simple and functional portfolio using bootstrap.
+Making a simple and professional portfolio using bootstrap, it works in french and english (button in site)

-It can be in french or in english (the translate button is directly on site)
+I don't think that I'll update this one in the future so, the few bugs will not be patched...

+Have a nice day,
+Kaillxu